Help & FAQ

 How do I know it’s working?
 When will I feel something?

 You should feel better digestion almost immediately.
 This will vary from person to person but should result overall in less bloat, less aches, less toxins, and better bowel movements.
-If you don’t get rid of the toxic load, you can become a toxic mess, which is not good for your health.

 What is the gut brain axis and why is it important?